 Now I know I said don’t book everything… and you certainly don’t need to plan every aspect of your trip, but how would you feel if you got home and realised there was a beautiful waterfall or a festival in the next city over that you missed because you didn’t check it out before you left?

 National Geographic Traveller is a great magazine you can subscribe to cheaply.
 There are a million blogs and websites with people dying to tell you all about their trips, like me, for free.
 Any of the guidebooks are a good addition to your backpack, some people hate them, some people won’t leave home without them.
-They have good information on accommodation, transport, food, sights and activities.
+They have good information on accommodation, transport, food, sights, and activities.
 Use Pinterest, Tumblr, WordPress, StumbleUpon or Instagram for inspiration.
 Check out the travel section at the bookstore, countless books with lists of things to see before you die.
 I love lists.
 Make your own list!
 Don’t hold back, nothing is too crazy or too boring.
 Do it all!

 Trust me, and every other backpacker, on this one.
 Whatever you think you need, halve it.
 Re-pack, and halve it again.
 There is nothing worse than having a bag you can barely lift, with no room to buy anything new.
-This is so important, I made the mistake of trying to pack 9 months of things for my first 9 month trip and had a nervous breakdown before I left because I couldn’t even lift my backpack.
+This is so important, I made the mistake of trying to pack 9 months of things for my first 9-month trip and had a nervous breakdown before I left because I couldn’t even lift my backpack.
 Pack light!

 Visas… A lot of countries require a tourist visa upon entry.
-It’s very easy to find out if you need one and how you get them, you might be issued one automatically at the airport or you might need to pay online in advanced like the ESTA for America.
+It’s very easy to find out if you need one and how you get them, you might be issued one automatically at the airport or you might need to pay online in advance like the ESTA for America.
 It’s a good idea to research this, I flew into Indonesia without one and spent an hour being questioned by airport security in broken English before they decided I wasn’t a drug dealer, just a dumb tourist.